cardstack/card-pay-protocol/OPERATIONS.md

 10. After the transaction has completed, you can confirm the maximum amount was set by clicking on the "Read Contract" tab and looking at "getMaximumAmount" amount value.

 ## Revenue Pool
+The Revenue pool collects the L2 tokens used to pay merchants, and mints SPEND tokens that the merchants can redeem against the funds collected in the revenue pool.

 ### Setup
+The `setup` function of the revenue pool allows us to configure some basic aspects of how this contract functions including:
+- setting an array of Tally contract addresses (these are addresses that are allowed to invoke the redeem SPEND function on the revenue pool contract)
+- setting the Gnosis safe master copy address
+- setting the Gnosis safe factory address
+- setting the SPEND token contract address
+- setting an array of L2 tokens that are accepted by the revenue pool

+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RevenuePool contract (we keep a record of the deployed contracts at `smart-contract-xdai/addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab
+3. Click on the "Connect to Metamask" tab
+4. Select the Card Protocol Owner for the correct network in metamask
+5. Locate the "Setup" row and enter all the values (from above) that you wish to set for the RevenuePool.
+If you wish to retain the current value, then use the "Read Contract" tab to look up the current value for any of the settings above.
+8. Click on the "Write" button in the "Setup" row.
+9. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+10. After the transaction has completed, you can confirm the setup configuration by clicking on the "Read Contract" tab and reviewing all the fields that pertain to the setup parameters.

 ### Add Payable Token
+The `addPayableToken` function allows the revenue pool to accept a new L2 token address to be used as payment to a merchant.
+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RevenuePool contract (we keep a record of the deployed contracts at `smart-contract-xdai/addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab
+3. Click on the "Connect to Metamask" tab
+4. Select the Card Protocol Owner for the correct network in metamask
+5. Locate the "addPayableToken" row and enter the address for the L2 token that you wish to add as a payable token
+6. Click on the "Write" button in the "addPayableToken" row.
+9. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+10. After the transaction has completed, you can confirm the payable token was added by clicking on the "Read Contract" tab and looking at the "getTokens" row.

 ### Remove Payable Token
+The `removePayableToken` function allows the revenue pool to no longer accept an L2 token address to be used as payment to a merchant.
+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RevenuePool contract (we keep a record of the deployed contracts at `smart-contract-xdai/addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab
+3. Click on the "Connect to Metamask" tab
+4. Select the Card Protocol Owner for the correct network in metamask
+5. Locate the "removePayableToken" row and enter the address for the L2 token that you wish to remove as a payable token
+6. Click on the "Write" button in the "removePayableToken" row.
+9. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+10. After the transaction has completed, you can confirm the payable token was removed by clicking on the "Read Contract" tab and looking at the "getTokens" row.

 ### Add Tally
+The `addTally` function adds an address that is permitted to call a function to redeem SPEND tokens on behalf of a merchant from the revenue pool.
+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RevenuePool contract (we keep a record of the deployed contracts at `smart-contract-xdai/addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab
+3. Click on the "Connect to Metamask" tab
+4. Select the Card Protocol Owner for the correct network in metamask
+5. Locate the "addTally" row and enter the address that is permitted to call the `claimToken()` function
+6. Click on the "Write" button in the "addTally" row.
+9. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+10. After the transaction has completed, you can confirm the tally address was added by clicking on the "Read Contract" tab and looking at the "getTallys" row.

 ### Remove Tally
+The `removeTally` function removes an address that is permitted to call a function to redeem SPEND tokens on behalf of a merchant from the revenue pool.
+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RevenuePool contract (we keep a record of the deployed contracts at `smart-contract-xdai/addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab
+3. Click on the "Connect to Metamask" tab
+4. Select the Card Protocol Owner for the correct network in metamask
+5. Locate the "removeTally" row and enter the address that is no longer permitted to call the `claimToken()` function
+6. Click on the "Write" button in the "removeTally" row.
+9. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+10. After the transaction has completed, you can confirm the tally address was removed by clicking on the "Read Contract" tab and looking at the "getTallys" row.

 ### Register Merchant
+The `registerMerchant` function adds the address of a merchant in the revenue pool that is permitted to accept payment with prepaid card as well as is able to redeem SPEND tokens from the revenue pool.
+1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the RevenuePool contract (we keep a record of the deployed contracts at `smart-contract-xdai/addresses-{network}.json`) by entering the contract address in the blockscout search field.
+2. Select the "Write Contract" tab
+3. Click on the "Connect to Metamask" tab
+4. Select the Card Protocol Owner for the correct network in metamask
+5. Locate the "registerMerchant" row and enter the merchant's address
+6. Click on the "Write" button in the "registerMerchant" row.
+9. In the Metamask popup that appears click on the "Confirm" button.
+The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
+10. After the transaction has completed, you can confirm the merchant was registered was added by setting the merchant's address in the isMerchant field and clicking on the "Query" button.

 ## Relay

 ### Setup Spender

+## Token Bridge
+TODO